KIB-RUB-7/MovieBox/IntroductionToMovieBox.md

 To make it simple, here we will do a question/answer game.

-* What platforms will the app will you use ?
+* What platforms the app will you use ?

 	* Answer : iOS & Android